Toddler Development and Milestones: Your 2 Year and 5 Month Old

 Your child needs approximately anywhere between 1085 calories to fuel him/her through the day.
 This is, of course, depending on growth and activity level.
 Typically, the calorie intake for boys and girls of this age are as follows:

 - Boys: 1,085 Kcal/day

 - Girls: 1,068 Kcal/day

 Their nutrition should be composed of the following:

+Fruits are an important source of vitamins, minerals and dietary fibre.
 Your child needs about three (100g) cups of fruits everyday.
 One cup of fruit equals one cup of fresh, frozen, or canned fruit, half (1/2) cup dried fruit, half (1/2) of a large apple, one eight- or nine-inch banana, or one medium grapefruit.

 If your child wants to drink fruit juice, make sure it’s 100 percent juice without added sugars.

+Teach your child to eat vegetables early on.
 At this stage, your child requires 1.5 cups (150g) of vegetables every day.
 One cup of vegetables equals one cup of cooked or raw vegetables, two cups of raw leafy greens, one large tomato, or two medium carrots.

 Aim to provide a variety of vegetables, including dark green, red and orange, beans and peas, starchy and others, each week.
 When selecting canned or frozen vegetables, look for options lower in sodium.

 Introduce a minimum of three ounces of grains in your child’s meals.
 One ounce of grains equals one slice of bread, one cup of ready-to-eat cereal, or half (1/2) cup of cooked pasta or cooked cereal.